-Minimum Control Measure 1: Public Education on Stormwater Impacts and Program (cont.)
-Item# Required Elements Activities/Practices Measurable parameter Participants/Responsible Party Reporting 1.07 Maintain a lending library of stormwater training videos and various water testing equipment and supplies.
+1.05 Stormwater storm drain marker installation for all catch basins when practical in MS4 area.
+Number of markers placed/replaced.
+Ulster County Soil and Water Conservation District (SWCD) and DoEnv DoEnv reports on any markers placed.
+1.06 Stormwater training presentations for MS4 municipalities' staff, on request.
+Number of MS4 municipalities assisted.
+Number of employees trained.
+MS4 Municipal employees / DoEnv DoEnv; training agenda, presentation, and attendance sheets are kept in Binder or digitally.
+1.07 Provide workshops on stormwater management or related water quality topics relevant to MS4 municipalities.
+Provide at least two workshops annually.
+Number of participants.
+DoEnv, DEC, others / DoEnv DoEnv; flyers, agendas, and attendance sheets are kept in Binder or digitally.
+Ongoing 1.08 Maintain a lending library of stormwater training videos and various water testing equipment and supplies.
 Inform other Ulster County MS4 municipalities that these items are available.
 Number of municipalities borrowing videos or equipment.
-MS4 Municipalities / DoEnv DoEnv; list of materials available and sign-out log are kept in Binder.
+MS4 Municipalities / DoEnv DoEnv; list of materials available and sign-out logs are kept in Binder or digitally.
 As needed.
-1.08 Provide stormwater management workshops on topics relevant to MS4 municipalities.
-Provide at least two workshops annually.
-Number of participants.
-DoEnv, DEC, others / DoEnv DoEnv; flyers, agendas, and attendance sheets are kept in Binder.
-Ongoing 1.09 Provide technical assistance and support to MS4 communities in meeting their municipal SPDES obligations.
+1.09 Provide technical assistance and support to MS4 communities in meeting their municipal SPDES obligations.
 Number of municipalities assisted.
 DoEnv and IS DoEnv reports on any assistance provided.
-Ongoing-report on activity annually.
+Ongoing report on activity annually.
 1.10 Provide access to general rain garden information on Ulster County stormwater webpage.
-Number of visitors were introduced to rain gardens DoEnv DoEnv 1.11 Participate in meetings of stormwater related organizations within the county.
+Number of visitors were introduced to rain gardens.
+DoEnv DoEnv reports on website visits 1.11 Participate in meetings of stormwater related organizations within the county.
 Log participation in and details of stormwater related public meetings.
-DoEnv, EMC, and others DoEnv; agendas and meeting notes, including attendance, are kept in Binder.
-Public for traditional non-land use control MS4 is our staff, contractors, visitors
+DoEnv, EMC, and others DoEnv; agendas and meeting notes, including attendance, are kept in Binder or digitally.